 Unlike the jerky you often pack for a hike, cave bacon isn’t edible.
 Its more scientific name is flowstone, and it’s just one of a multitude of fanciful formations in the Timpanogos, Middle, and Hansen Caves.

 Located within the 250 acres of Timpanogos Cave National Monument, just 30 miles from Salt Lake City and Provo, Utah, these caves are covered by snow most of the winter season.
-But mid-May to mid-October, you can book a ranger-guided tour through all three natural caves that are joined by two man-made tunnels.
+But from mid-May to mid-October, you can book a ranger-guided tour through all three natural caves that are joined by two man-made tunnels.

 It’s recommended that you book your tour tickets in advance on Recreation.gov because they can sell out, especially on weekends and holidays.
 You can purchase them up to 30 days before your visit, but be sure to note that the time you purchase is the time you begin your hike at the trailhead.
 Then you have an hour and a half to make the climb up to the cave entrance.
 And even though it may be warm outside, you might want to carry a light jacket for the cave (which is about 45°F, 7°C inside).